ethereum-optimism/optimism/indexer/ops/docs/troubleshooting.md

 TRUNCATE l1_block_headers CASCADE;
 TRUNCATE l2_block_headers CASCADE;
 ```
+> The indexer syncs L1 & L2 state independently and can thus also be resynced individually as well.
 3. Restart the indexer service.
-The indexer should detect that the database is empty and begin syncing from L2 genesis (i.e, `l2_start_height = 0`, `l1_start_height = l2_genesis_tx`).
+The indexer should detect that the database is empty and begin syncing from genesis (i.e, `l2_start_height = 0`, `l1_start_height = l1-starting-height`).
 This can be verified by checking the logs for the following message:
 ```
 no indexed state, starting from genesis
 ```

-### Re-syncing bridge processor
+#### Re-syncing just the bridge processor
-To resync the bridge processor, the following steps should be taken:
+To resync the bridge processor without re-retrieving L1/L2 contract data, the following steps should be taken:
 1. Stop the running indexer service instance.
 2. Delete the bridge processor's database state.
-This can be done by doing performing cascading delete of both the l1 `l1_transaction_deposits` and the `l2_transaction_withdrawals` tables:
+This can be done by doing performing cascading delete the root bridge tables -- `l1_transaction_deposits` and `l2_transaction_withdrawals`:
 ```sql
 TRUNCATE l1_transaction_deposits CASCADE;
 TRUNCATE l2_transaction_withdrawals CASCADE;
 ```
+> Similar to blocks & logs, deposits & withdrawals are synced independently and can thus be resynced individually as well.
+The bridge process is smart enough to pause finalization processing until the other side is caught up.
+For this reason, it's possible to just re-sync deposits or withdrawals.
 3. Restart the indexer service.

 ## API Troubleshooting